inlets/docs.inlets.dev/docs/index.md

 * Deploying and monitoring apps across multiple locations
 * Remote customer support

+> What is your strategy for connecting existing applications to the public cloud?
+Read: [The Simple Way To Connect Existing Apps to Public Cloud](https://inlets.dev/blog/2021/04/07/simple-hybrid-cloud.html).

 ## How does it work?

 Inlets tunnels connect to each other over a secure websocket with TLS encryption.
 Over that private connection, you can then tunnel HTTPS or TCP traffic to computers in another network or to the Internet.